executablebooks/MyST-Parser/docs/using/syntax-optional.md

 Keys in the front-matter will override ones in the `conf.py`.
 :::

-You can use these substitutions inline or as blocks, and you can even nest substitutions in other substitutions:
+You can use these substitutions inline or as blocks, and you can even nest substitutions in other substitutions (but circular references are prohibited):

 :::{tabbed} Markdown Input